Pōmare II (Ngāpuhi): Events from the Girls' War to the Treaty of Waitangi

-Flagstaff War - attack on the pā of Pōmare II
+Flagstaff War – attack on the pā of Pōmare II

-Customs duties were put in place in 1841, which Hōne Heke and Pōmare II viewed as damaging the maritime trade from which they benefited - each levied visiting ships a fee to anchor in the Bay of Islands and the imposition of the customs duties resulted in whaling and sealing ships choosing to avoid the Bay of Islands.
+Customs duties were put in place in 1841, which Hōne Heke and Pōmare II viewed as damaging the maritime trade from which they benefited – each levied visiting ships a fee to anchor in the Bay of Islands and the imposition of the customs duties resulted in whaling and sealing ships choosing to avoid the Bay of Islands.
 While Pōmare II had grievances as to the actions of the colonial government following the signing of the Treaty of Waitangi, he did not support Hōne Heke's actions in what is known as the Flagstaff War.

 After the Battle of Kororāreka on 11 March 1845, when Hōne Heke and Te Ruki Kawiti and their warriors sacked Kororāreka and Heke cut down the flagstaff, the colonial government attempted to re-establish its authority.
 On 28 April 1845, troops, under the command of Lieutenant Colonel William Hulme, arrived in the Bay of Islands.
-The following day the military forces advanced on Pōmare's pā, notwithstanding Pomare's position of neutrality.
-Letters of a treasonous nature from Pōmare to Pōtatau Te Wherowhero, intercepted, were said to have been the reason for targeting Pomare.
+The following day the military forces advanced on Pōmare's pā, notwithstanding Pōmare's position of neutrality.
+Letters of a treasonous nature from Pōmare to Pōtatau Te Wherowhero, intercepted, were said to have been the reason for targeting Pōmare.

 The military forces advanced up to Pōmare's pā and a tense armed standoff.
 Pōmare acquiesced to requests to come to Hulme, who promptly took him prisoner.
-Tricked, Pomare then ordered his warriors not to resist and his people escaped into the surrounding bush.
+Tricked, Pōmare then ordered his warriors not to resist and his people escaped into the surrounding bush.
 He was taken on board HMS North Star.
 This left the military forces open to enter, loot and burn the pā.
 This action caused considerable puzzlement since up until that time Pōmare had been considered neutral, by himself and almost everyone else.
 The military forces also burnt two pubs or grog shops which Pōmare had established within his pā to encourage the Pākehā settlers, sailors, whalers etc. to visit and trade with him.
 North Star moved on to Auckland.

 He was released after the intervention of Tāmati Wāka Nene and he was paid compensation.
 He remained neutral in the conflict between Hōne Heke and Te Ruki Kawiti against the colonial forces and their Ngāpuhi allies, who were led by Tāmati Wāka Nene.

 Legacy

 Pōmare II became a Christian.
 He died in July or August 1850.

-Hare Pomare (?–1864) was the son of Pōmare II.
+Hāre Pōmare (?–1864) was the son of Pōmare II.